 Much like menopause and andropause, somatopause refers to a transitional period (most common among older women and men) characterized by a decline, or pause, in the production of important hormones, specifically growth hormones.
 Growth hormones are not only important early in life for the development of healthy bodily functions, but are also vital in the regulation of those bodily functions throughout life.

 A decline in growth hormone production can affect one’s entire body in significant ways and contribute to a wide range of symptoms, including:1

-Somatopause is most commonly caused by factors associated with the normal process of aging, particularly the decreased function of the pituitary gland.
-This condition seems to have a greater effect on aging men, among whom, “GH secretion declines by 50% every 7 years after age 18-25 years.”2 Other factors could potentially lead to a decrease in growth hormone production.
+Somatopause is most commonly caused by factors associated with the normal process of aging, mainly the decreased function of the pituitary gland.
+This condition seems to have a more significant effect on aging men, among whom, “GH secretion declines by 50% every seven years after age 18-25 years.”2 Other factors could potentially lead to a decrease in growth hormone production.
 Obesity, poor nutrition, and decreased physical fitness are strong indicators of declining growth-hormone production.
 Lower levels of testosterone and estrogens in men and women can also affect the secretion of growth hormones.2

 - Investigación y Desarrollo.
 (2014, June 16).
 Growth hormone linked to signs of aging.ScienceDaily.
 Retrieved June 8, 2018 from sciencedaily.com/releases/2014/06/140616082144.htm

 - Gentili, Angela.
 (2015, Dec 14).
 Growth Hormone Replacement in Older Men.
 Medscape.
 Retrieved June 11, 2018 from https://emedicine.medscape.com/article/126999-overview#showall